 Fully 90% of all women of reproductive age report experiencing challenging physical and emotional changes during the days leading up to their menses.
 The symptoms range from increased irritability, difficulty concentrating and appetite changes to full-blown depression, fatigue and anxiety.
 Luckily, meditation has been found to help women manage their symptoms.
 A recent University of North Carolina study involving women who suffer from menstrually related mood disorder showed that participants who completed a mindfulness-based stress reduction course reported better pain tolerance and emotional resilience.
 Also, in general, it would seem that women who practice mindfulness are more aware and accepting of their bodies.

 Given the many physical and mental advantages related to meditation, there’s really no good reason not to sit!
 Need help getting started or looking to enrich your established meditation practice?
-Our Mindworks Guided Meditation App offers an inspiring variety of mindfulness techniques, guided meditations and Mind Talks for all levels: there’s something for everyone.
+Our Mindworks App offers an inspiring variety of mindfulness techniques, Guided Meditations and Mind Talks for all levels: there’s something for everyone including a Learn to Meditate program.
 Make meditation part of your life and start reaping the benefits.